 Employers have the same health and safety responsibilities for employees working from home as for any other employees.
 Where staff work at home, the employer must still manage the risks to their health, and this includes from display screen equipment (DSE), as well as lone working and stress and mental health issues.
-The Health and Safety Executive (HSE) has produced guidance on protecting home workers, which is also referenced by the Health and Safety Executive Northern Ireland (HSENI).
+The Health and Safety Executive (HSE) has produced guidance on protecting home workers.

-The Health and Safety (Display Screen Equipment) Regulations (Northern Ireland) apply to workers who use DSE daily, for an hour or more at a time.
+The Health and Safety (Display Screen Equipment) Regulations apply to workers who use DSE daily, for an hour or more at a time.